PLATELET RICH PLASMA (PRP) TREATMENT

 When will I notice improvement?

-It depends on the patient, but some patients report feeling relief during the 3- to 5-week course of therapy.
+It depends on the patient, but many patients report feeling relief during the 3- to 5-week course of therapy.
 The greatest pain relief is usually experienced between 8-12 weeks after treatment.

 When can I return to normal activities?

 Avoiding strenuous activities (eg, active sports, heavy lifting) and standing for more than an hour at one time for 24-48 hours after the injection is often recommended.
-After that you can return to normal activities.
+After the first 48 hours, you can return to normal activities.

 Is viscosupplementation covered by insurance?

-Yes, insurance covers this therapy for osteoarthritis of the knee.
+Yes, insurance covers this therapy for osteoarthritis and cartilage degeneration.

 EXTRACORPOREAL SHOCK WAVE THERAPY